-You will require this certificate if you intend to operate a civil aircraft in Australia.
-All civil aircraft operated in Australia are required to comply with noise regulations.
-If your aircraft meets the noise standards it can be issued with a certificate that allows it to operate.
+All civil aircraft require a noise certification to operate in Australia.
+Civil aircraft are required to comply with flight noise regulations.
+If your aircraft meets those noise standards, it will be issued with a noise certificate that allows it to operate.

 - a state aircraft

 - a propeller-driven aircraft that is specifically designed, and used exclusively for, aerobatic, firefighting, agricultural or environmental operations.

 If your aircraft is not exempt and you are unable to obtain a noise certification, you will need to apply for a permit to operate without a certificate.